 Is this featured song as good as Misery and Gin, a song I consider to be in the top 5 of all beer drinking songs?

-Enjoy this great video of a Merle Haggard concert Live at Billy Bob's Texas in 2004 and watch Merle turn this into another great barroom song.
+Enjoy this great video of a Merle Haggard Live at Austin City Limits in 1985 and watch Merle turn this into another great barroom song.

 When you finish the video below, read the story about the album, Back to The Barrooms and the talented man who produced the album.